 California’s Best Wrongful Death Experts

-In California, a wrongful death law firm can be called after a number of different incidents.
+In California, a law firm may be called to assist after a number of different incidents.
 We have handled death lawsuits for car accidents, dog bites, slips and falls, bicycle and pedestrian accidents, product liability cases, medical malpractice situations, among many others, including those resulting in a death claim.

 Schedule a free consultation with one of our attorneys to begin.
 During your free consultation, our lawyers will analyze your claim to determine if you have a case.
 Generally, if your loved one died as a result of another person’s negligence, then you may be owed substantial compensation.
 Not everyone is permitted to file a lawsuit arising out of the death of another.
 Only those who are directly affected by the death may file a lawsuit – including immediate family members and surviving children or spouses.